Human After All: Release and promotion

 Leading up to the release of Human After All, promotional CDs of the album were distributed with tamper-evident seals, as well as individual watermarks to identify each recipient.
 Retail copies on CD also implemented Copy Control protection against unauthorized duplication.
-The album leaked online several months before release, but fans confused by its radically different style initially speculated that it was a fake designed to foil online filesharing.
+Nevertheless, the album leaked online several months before release.
+Fans confused by its radically different style initially speculated that it was a fake designed to foil online filesharing.

 In 2013, Spin wrote that the official release of the album had been ill-timed, as it occurred after the end of the "major-label electronica movement" of the 1990s, but before the rise of independent dance labels such as DFA Records and Ed Banger.
 Daft Punk gave no interviews to promote the album, as they felt this would run contrary to the album's theme of the media as an oppressive force.
 The only official statement given by Daft Punk at the time was: "We believe that Human After All speaks for itself".
-De Homem-Christo later said that choosing to be silent was the biggest mistake they had ever made.
+Homem-Christo later said that choosing to be silent was the biggest mistake they had ever made.

 Bangalter emphasized that their only promotion for the album would be through its music videos.
 To that end, Daft Punk directed the videos for "Robot Rock" and "Technologic", having previously directed the video for their song "Fresh".
 Tony Gardner directed the video for "The Prime Time of Your Life", though Bangalter predicted that it would be impractical for promotional use due to its graphic content.
 Daft Punk intended to make a video for the song "Human After All" as well, but the footage they shot for it was expanded to create the film Daft Punk's Electroma instead.
+In 2025, a music video for the song "Television Rules the Nation" filmed during the album's promotion was released on Daft Punk's official YouTube channel, after the video allegedly leaked in poor quality in the 2000s.
 Songs from Human After All also appear in the Daft Punk compilation Musique Vol. 1 1993–2005 and the live album Alive 2007.

 The cover image of Human After All features the Daft Punk logo displayed on a television screen.
 Each single from the album features a cover with a different image on a similar screen.
 Bangalter cited the novel Nineteen Eighty-Four by George Orwell as an inspiration for the record.